IBM/aspera-cli/docs/README.erb.md

 #### Selection of `ascp` location for [`direct`](#agent-direct) agent

-By default, <%=tool%> uses any found local product with `ascp`, including Transfer SDK.
+By default, <%=tool%> uses any found local product with `ascp`, including Transfer Daemon.

 To override and use an alternate `ascp` path use option `ascp_path` (`--ascp-path=`)